flutterph/devs/README.md

 ### #30DaysOfFlutter Activies

 #### 1. Add Developer Details (1 Point)
+1. In the [project](board), create an issue in Todo lane

+Title: Add <your-name> details
+Body (Optional): More details about you

-1. Fork this repository
+2. Fork this repository
-2. Clone (or download) the fork repository on your machine
+3. Clone (or download) the fork repository on your machine
-3. Create a new branch
+4. Create a new branch

 ```
 git checkout -b <ticket-number>/your-name
 ```

-4. Locate and open the file `assets/data/devs.json`
+5. Locate and open the file `assets/data/devs.json`
-5. Add your details
+6. Add your details

 ```
 [